 When considering your mattress options, you may wonder what’s going on beneath the fabric that makes it feel like you’re sleeping on clouds.
 Below is a thorough overview of the various materials that go into making a mattress so the next time you walk into a mattress store you can tell the salesperson exactly what you’re looking for, down to the foam type!
 The following materials found in many different types of mattresses are some of the key ingredients to a good night’s sleep.

 The Most Common Materials In All Mattresses

-is a soft, movement-absorbing material that helps with temperature regulation and pressure point relief.
-Some common types of foam include memory foam, gel memory foam, polyurethane foam, and viscoelastic foam also known as “rebounded foam.”
+A soft, movement-absorbing material that helps with temperature regulation and pressure point relief.
+Some common types of foam include memory foam, gel memory foam, polyurethane foam, and viscoelastic foam (also known as “rebounded foam”).

-in the form of open coils or individually wrapped coils (also called pocketed coils), make up a key structural component, establishing firm support at the base of the mattress.
+Either formed as open coils or individually wrapped coils (also called pocketed coils), these are a key structural component that establish firm support at the base of the mattress.

 Now that you know the most common mattress materials, let’s get more specific about what goes into the three most popular mattress types: innerspring, memory foam, and hybrid mattresses.